-If your child is not offered a place at the Academy for Year 7, you should apply to the Academy for your child to be added to the wating list.
-We hold the waiting list until the end of July.
-You will need to make a fresh application in August for your child's details to remain on the waiting list for the next school year.
-(See In Year Admissions section for how to apply.)
+If your child is not offered a place at the Academy for Year 7, your child's details will automatically remain on the waiting list until 31 December i.e. one term after the start of the academic year.
+You will need to contact the Academy in January to ask for your child's details to remain on the waiting list.

 For in-year applications, the details will remain on the waiting list until the end of the academic year (July).
 You will need to make a new school transfer application in early July if you wish for your child to be placed onto the waiting list for the next academic year.
-Where places become available, they will be filled in accordance with the oversubscription criteria.
+Where places become available they will be filled in accordance with the oversubscription criteria.